Capri Historic center of Anacapri

 As you walk along Via Orlandi, you'll soon come across the Casa Rossa; a Pompeian red building complete with crenulated facade, mullioned windows, and square tower.

 Now a museum, Casa Rossa houses a permanent exhibition of images of 19th and 20th century Capri.
-Also on display: the three ancient roman statues which were found in the Grotta Azzurra in 1964 and 1974.
+Also on display: the four ancient roman statues which were found in the Grotta Azzurra in 1964 and 1974.

 Church of San Michele